pdubz-sudo/neural-network-from-scratch/README.md

 would like to add if I have more free time

-1 one hot encode labels and do loss for softmax which is - Σ Y*log(Y-hat)
+1 one hot encode labels and do loss for softmax which is: - Σ Y*log(Y-hat)

 2 use dZ of soft max to initialize backprop dZ = yhat-y